 How long will it take to get a decision on my petition from the Department?

 Once we have your advisor’s comments, we aim to act on petitions within one week.
 Trust that we are well aware of academic deadlines; we know that petitions submitted on Reg Day likely affect your semester’s registration, and will aim to act on those as quickly as possible.
+We encourage you to submit petitions early in advance so you have decisions with ample time to plan.

 Can I submit a petition to substitute a particular subject before I’ve taken the subject?